LiamGaff/Paw-Patrol-V1/TESTING.md

 * The edit animals function isnt working.
 It is giving me an error of 'str' object has no attribute 'get'.

 * On the deployed site for some reason not all the media and static files are loading.
 I have manually added all the media files again but this problem still persists.
+This bug was due to my settings.py missing the "django.template.context_processors.media" in the context_processors.Melinda Zhang was a great help figuring this out.

 **Unresolved issues**